Skip to main content

 Read more about devolution on our Devolution webpage.

 Devolution means giving local government more power and funding from the national government.
-Local government reorganisation is about deciding how that power and funding is shared between councils.
+Local Government Reorganisation is about deciding how that power and funding is shared between councils.

-Unitary councils provide the same services as both county and district councils.
 The Government envisages that most new unitary councils should be the right size to achieve efficiencies, be financially resilient and improve capacity.

 Currently in the Tunbridge Wells borough local government services are provided by both Kent County Council and Tunbridge Wells Borough Council.